 A note of caution.
 If the current ratio is too high (above 3), it may mean there is an inefficient allocation of company resources.
 For example, if there is too much cash sitting on the balance sheet earning little interest (especially in the current zero interest rate environment), this may indicate the company does not have any good opportunities to invest the money.

-In summary, the current and quick ratios are a simple to use tool to gauge the financial health of a company and a great starting point in your research.
+In summary, the current and quick ratios are simple to use tools to gauge the financial health of a company and a great starting point in your research.